 Jack and Erica retired for the evening.
 Once everyone was out of sight, the man tiptoed over to the bookcase and looked at a copy of Raising Kane.
 A photo of Erica, naturally, graced the book's cover, but on the back, there was a smaller photo of Mike Roy, the ghostwriter.
 For the intruder, the photo was like a glimpse into the past.
 Many years and a dusting of gray later, Mike still looked very much like his younger self pictured on the book jacket.

 At Cortlandt Manor, Opal looked around for her husband.
 She found him in the library, looking over some papers.
 Opal's mouth gaped as she watched her husband.
 "Are you leaving me?" she asked.
 Palmer's face flashed no sign of an answer, but his head nodded slightly.

 Dimitri tailed Jim for well over an hour.
 They traversed several counties and traveled on a handful of highways.
 All the while, Brooke checked in every few minutes to keep apprised of Dimitri's location.
 When Jim turned off of the main highway and onto a small rural road, Dimitri told Brooke that he'd have to end communication with her.
 Brooke pleaded with Dimitri to keep the line open so that she would be able to hear what was going on, but Dimitri feared that Jim might hear the transmission.

-Jim held out a piece of paper and informed Edmund that this was a suicide letter.
+Jim held out a piece of paper and informed Edmund that it was a suicide letter.
 The letter would be placed on the driver's seat of Edmund's car, which had been parked at the site of the plane crash.
 Edmund saw no other option but to sign his name to the letter.
-Jim was now finished with Edmund--- he had no other use for him.
+Jim was finished with Edmund -- he had no other use for him.
 He bid Edmund farewell and left the makeshift prison.
 As he was locking the iron gate that allowed entrance to the viaduct, Dimitri lunged at Jim and knocked him to the ground.